crossplane/crossplane/docs/concepts/composition.md

     name: my-db-connection-details
 ```

+> We designed Crossplane to be a tool platform teams can use to offer
+> opinionated platform APIs to the application teams they support.
+The platform
+> team offers those APIs using claims.
+It helps to think of the claim as an
+> application team’s interface to a composite resource.
+You could also think of
+> claims as the public (app team) facing part of the opinionated platform API,
+> while composite resources are the private (platform team) facing part.

 There are three key differences between an XR and a claim:

 1. Claims are namespaced, while XRs (and Managed Resources) are cluster scoped.
-1. Claims are of a `kind` from the XR - by convention the XR kind without the
+1. Claims are of a different `kind` than the XR - by convention the XR's `kind`
-   proceeding `X` - e.g. a `PostgreSQLInstance` claims an `XPostgreSQLInstance`.
+   without the proceeding `X`.
+For example a `PostgreSQLInstance` claims an
+   `XPostgreSQLInstance`.
 1. An active claim contains a reference to its corresponding XR, while an XR
-   contains an array of references to its composed managed resources.
+   contains both a reference to the claim an array of references to the managed
+   resources it composes.

+![Diagram showing the relationship between claims and XRs][claims-and-xrs]

 Not all XRs offer a claim - doing so is optional.
-See the XRD reference below to
+See the XRD section of the
-learn how to offer a claim.
-Claims may seem a little superfluous at first, but
-they enable three handy scenarios:
+[Composition reference][xr-ref] to learn how to specif to offer a claim.

+Claims may seem a little superfluous at first, but they enable some handy
+scenarios, including:

-**Private XRs.** Sometimes a platform team might not want a type of XR to be
+* **Private XRs.** Sometimes a platform team might not want a type of XR to be
   directly consumed by their application teams.
 For example because the XR
   represents 'supporting' infrastructure - imagine a VPC `XNetwork` XR.
-App teams
+App
-might create `PostgreSQLInstance` claims that use an `XNetwork`, but they
+  teams might create `PostgreSQLInstance` claims that use an `XNetwork`, but
-shouldn't be creating their own`.
-Similarly, some kinds of XR might be intended
+  they shouldn't be creating their own.
+Similarly, some kinds of XR might be
-only for 'nested' use - intended only to be composed by other XRs.
+  intended only for 'nested' use - intended only to be composed by other XRs.

-**Global XRs**.
+* **Global XRs**.
 Not all infrastructure is conceptually namespaced.
 Say your
   organisation uses team scoped namespaces.
-A `PostgreSQLInstance` that belongs to
+A `PostgreSQLInstance` that belongs
-Team A should probably be part of the `team-a` namespace - you'd represent this
+  to Team A should probably be part of the `team-a` namespace - you'd represent
-by creating a `PostgreSQLInstance` claim in that namespace.
-On the other hand
+  this by creating a `PostgreSQLInstance` claim in that namespace.
+On the other
-the `XNetwork` XR we mentioned previously could be referenced (i.e. used) by XRs
+  hand the `XNetwork` XR we mentioned previously could be referenced (i.e. used)
-from many different namespaces - it doesn't exist to serve a particular team.
+  by XRs from many different namespaces - it doesn't exist to serve a particular
+  team.

-**Pre-provisioned XRs**.
+* **Pre-provisioned XRs**.
 Finally, separating claims from XRs allows a platform
   team to pre-provision certain kinds of XR.
-Typically an XR is created on-demand
+Typically an XR is created
-in response to the creation of a claim, but it's actually possible to a claim to
+  on-demand in response to the creation of a claim, but it's also possible for a
-instead request an existing XR.
-This can allow application teams to instantly
+  claim to instead request an existing XR.
+This can allow application teams to
-claim infrastructure like database instances that would otherwise take minutes
+  instantly claim infrastructure like database instances that would otherwise
-to provision on-demand.
+  take minutes to provision on-demand.

-> We designed Crossplane to be a tool platform teams can use to offer
-> opinionated platform APIs to the application teams they support.
-The platform
-> team offers those APIs using claims.
-It helps to think of the claim as an
-> application team’s interface to a composite resource.
-You could also think of
-> claims as the public (app team) facing part of the opinionated platform API,
-> while composite resources are the private (platform team) facing part.

 [managed-resources]: managed-resources.md
 [xrs-and-mrs]: ../media/composition-xrs-and-mrs.svg